- Are there any necessary preliminaries?

 There is no longer a minimum period to the term of an Assured Shorthold Tenancy.
 It is usual for the initial term to be for six months, since a Landlord cannot recover possession in under six months except in limited circumstances or unless the Tenant is in breach of the terms of the Agreement.
 After six months, the tenancy can be allowed to run on as a statutory periodic tenancy (known as a replacement tenancy).
 To terminate the replacement tenancy, the Tenant has to give one month's notice from a rent-due date or the Landlord has to give two months' notice.
 Alternatively, Landlord and Tenant can enter into a new written agreement.

 We recommend that a deposit at least equivalent to one month's rent be taken from the Tenant before the start of a new letting.
+The amount of the de[posit is not restricted to no more than 5 weeks rent.
 This should be returned to the Tenant at the end of the tenancy if the property and its contents are surrendered undamaged and if the rent is paid in full.
 The deposit can be held by either the Landlord or through EL&M as Agent.

 NOTE:- All Tenants' Deposits are now protected by law.
 Within 30 days of taking a deposit, Landlords must either surrender the money to a government agency or enter it into one of two insurance backed schemes.
 EL&M uses the Government-sponsored Deposit Protection Service, which holds the deposit money.
 EL & M and can see to the administration of the deposit and the necessary legal paperwork associated with it, if asked to do so.